-We have audited the financial statements of East Asian Growth Basket Limited (the "Company") which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows, and notes to the financial statements, including a summary of significant accounting policies.
-The financial statements framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
+We have audited the financial statements of Optimal Investment Growth Basket Limited (the "Company") for the year ended 30 September 2021, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows and related notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ("IFRSs").

-In our opinion, the financial statements:
+In our opinion the financial statements:

-- give a true and fair view of the state of the Company's affairs as at 30 September 2021 and of the Company's profit for the year then ended; - are in accordance with IFRSs as adopted by the IASB; and - comply with the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of affairs of the Company as at 30 September 2021 and of the profit for the year then ended; - have been properly prepared in accordance with IFRSs; and - have been prepared in accordance with the requirements of The Companies (Guernsey) Law, 2008.